kormixensnik34/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling, for it's easy to overcomplicate designs and introduce bugs in the pursuit of hypothetical performance gains."

 This quote highlights the importance of clear and functional code over speculative efficiency improvements.
 It reminds programmers that understanding the actual bottlenecks through measurement (profiling) is key before optimizing any part of the system.
 In essence, write good code, then make it fast if and where it truly matters.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity, as it often leads to bugs and maintenance issues.
+Remember that code is written once but read and maintained many times over.
+Therefore, write code that is easy to understand and reason about, which ultimately contributes to a more robust and maintainable software system."

+"Also remember, 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing correct, clear code first, and optimize only when necessary based on data and profiling results.
+This ensures your code remains efficient without sacrificing readability and maintainability."